-This Science News report, When Networks Network (1), hints at humanity’s gradual cognitive slide toward a small ‘t’ Taoist point of view.
-I say slide, rather than climb, because humanity’s great climbing phases eventually reach dead ends, in a manner of speaking, followed by a slide back to reality.
-This endeavor, along with quantum theory, nudges the secular towards the spiritual in a wonderfully non-sectarian way.
+This research hints at humanity’s gradual cognitive evolution toward a small ‘t’ Taoist point of view.
+Research like this, along with quantum theory, nudges secular common sense towards a more spiritual sense in a wonderfully non-sectarian way.

-I can’t help but feel that science will end up with a ‘taoist’ worldview as its Great Unifying Principle.
-Don’t hold your breath though; it may take many millenniums.
-Of course, by then it won’t be called ‘Taoist’, for that word probably carries too much secular baggage.
-Heck, the word now may even carry too much baggage for true ‘taoist’.
+I can’t help but feel that science will ultimately end up with the ‘taoist’ worldview serving as at least one pillar of its long sought after Great Unifying Principle.
+Naturally, that may not occur for a few millennia, but in the grand scheme of things that’s just tomorrow.
+It won’t have the Taoist label either I assume, for that word probably carries too much secular baggage.
+Heck, the word may even carry too much baggage for true ‘taoist’ now.
 It would for me, if I actually cared that much.

-Seeing what appears to be separate as an interconnected whole essentially, is the Taoist principle of profound sameness.
+Seeing what appears to be separate as essentially an interconnected whole is the Taoist principle of profound sameness.
 Correlations can also pull the mind toward that seamless whole.
-The networks of networks view reminds me of chapter 47…
+The networks of networks point-of-view reminds me of chapter 47…

 Without going out the door we can know all under heaven.